Trump administration bolsters order barring U.S. investment in Chinese firms

 WASHINGTON, Dec 28 (Reuters) - The Trump administration on Monday strengthened an executive order barring U.S. investors from buying securities of alleged Chinese military-controlled companies, following disagreement among U.S. agencies about how tough to make the directive.

+The guidance released on Monday specifies that the prohibitions apply to "any subsidiary of a Communist Chinese military company, after such subsidiary is publicly listed by Treasury."
+It added that the agency "intends to list" publicly traded entities that are 50% or more owned by a Chinese military company or controlled by one.

+The list of designated companies, which was mandated by a 1999 law, currently contains 35 companies, including oil company CNOOC Ltd 0883.HK and China’s top chipmaker, Semiconductor Manufacturing International Corp 0981.HK.

-(Reporting by Alexandra Alper, Humeyra Pamuk and Karen Freifeld; Editing by Leslie Adler)
+(Reporting by Alexandra Alper and Humeyra Pamuk in Washington and Karen Freifeld in New York Editing by Leslie Adler and Matthew Lewis)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))